How to Tell When a Result Will Replicate: Significance and Replication in Distributional Null Hypothesis Tests: Estimating significance and replication

-and $S_0^2$ is an unbiased estimator for $\sigma_0^2$.
-Since the within-experiment sample variance of the mean $S_i^2/N_i$ declines to $0$ with increasing $N_i$, this means that the expression $(K-1)S_0^2/\sigma_0^2$ approximately follows a $\chi^2$ distribution with degrees of freedom $\nu_0=K-1$ (with the error of the approximation falling with increasing $N_i$).
+This is the Hedges estimator for heterogeneity in meta-analysis, and is an unbiased estimator of $\sigma_0^2$, even when $\sigma_i^2$ is unknown and is estimated by $S_i^2$ \citep[see e.g.][]{hedges1983random,viechtbauer2005bias,veroniki2016methods}.
+Since the within-experiment sample variance of the mean $S_i^2/N_i$ declines to $0$ with increasing $N_i$, the expression $(K-1)S_0^2/\sigma_0^2$ approximately follows a $\chi^2$ distribution with degrees of freedom $\nu_0=K-1$ (with the error of the approximation falling with increasing $N_i$).

-Note that in the case where we have only seen $1$ experiment with mean $\overline{X}$ and sample variance $S^2$ and no data on the variation of sample means across experiments, the above expression for $S_m^2$ is undefined and so an unbiased estimator for $S_0^2$ cannot be given.
+Note that in the case where we have only seen $1$ experiment with mean $\overline{X}$ and sample variance $S^2$ and no data on the variation of sample means across experiments, the above expression for $S_*^2$ is undefined and so an estimate for $S_0^2$ cannot be given.
+Similarly, since estimates for $\sigma_0^2$ necessarily depend on accurate estimates of the component variances $\sigma_i^2$, when $S^2_0 < 0$ we can conclude that some sample sizes $N_i$ are too small to give the required accuracy; and again, an estimate for $S_0^2$ cannot be given.